big-data-research/tweets/twitter-insights/README.md

 This project is a POC that reads the twitter stream using Spark Streaming, saves some fields in elastic search and exposes a set of apis that offer insights about the data.

-## Building Jaws
+## Building

 You need to have Maven installed.
-To build Jaws, follow the below steps:
+To build, follow the below steps:

     cd twitter-insights
     mvn clean install -DskipTests